CSC207-UofT/course-project-xep-cgamerzx/README.md

 - Gradle 7.2
 - Google Play Services

-If you have a database error, clear your app storage or cache.
-Likely has to do with database structure changes.

 Needs Bumblebee 2021.1.1 Beta Branch https://developer.android.com/studio/preview

-### Phase 0 Skeleton Demo Video

-~~Caution, interface inputs do not like it if you put in wrong data types or fail to fill in inputs.~~

 ### Phase 1
 * Sync the project with gradle files (this should be automatic).